 - M1 Spend: M1 Finance offers a bank account that charges no maintenance fees.
-For Plus users, this account offers a 1% APY and 1% cash rewards for purchases made with the debit card that comes with it.
+For Plus users, this account offers cash rewards for purchases made with the debit card that comes with it.

 - M1 Plus: M1 Plus is the premium package offered by M1 Finance.
-It allows users to borrow money at 2% per year and trade twice a day.
+It allows users to borrow money at 7.25% per year, among other benefits.

-Betterment’s top feature is also its robo-advisor, which is a system that uses algorithms to determine the optimal portfolio for any investor based on their financial goals and risk profile.
+Betterment’s top feature is also its robo-advisor service, which is a system that uses algorithms to determine the optimal portfolio for any investor based on their financial goals and risk profile.

-These portfolios are built by using low-cost exchange-traded funds (ETFs), following a time-tested investment methodology built on the foundations of Modern Portfolio Theory (MPT).
+These portfolios are built using low-cost exchange-traded funds (ETFs), following a time-tested investment methodology built on the foundations of modern portfolio theory (MPT).